George Sutherland-Leveson-Gower, 2nd Duke of Sutherland

 George Granville Sutherland-Leveson-Gower, 2nd Duke of Sutherland, KG (8 August 1786 – 27 February 1861), styled Viscount Trentham until 1803, Earl Gower between 1803 and 1833 and Marquess of Stafford in 1833, was a British peer and Whig politician from the Leveson-Gower family.

 Early life

-Sutherland-Leveson-Gower was born at Portland Place, London, on 8 August 1786, and baptised at St Marylebone Parish Church.
+George Sutherland-Leveson-Gower was born at Portland Place, London, on 8 August 1786, and baptised at St Marylebone Parish Church.
 He was the eldest son of George Leveson-Gower, 1st Duke of Sutherland, and his wife Elizabeth Sutherland, suo jure Countess of Sutherland.

 He was educated at Harrow School from 1798 to 1803, then entered Christ Church, Oxford, where he graduated B.A. in 1806 and M.A. in 1810.
 In 1841 he graduated D.C.L. at the same university.

 Between 1806 and 1808, Earl Gower travelled in Prussia and Russia.
 During the Prussian campaign against Napoleon's French forces, he spent time at the Prussians' general headquarters.
+In 1809 he was commissioned as commanding officer of the Sutherland Local Militia.